 - All new employees and employees given new job assignments involving exposure situations for which training has not previously been received

 - Whenever the employer is made aware of a new or previously unrecognized hazard for which training has not previously been received

 UC Laboratory Safety Training Policy

-In October 2014, UC adopted a new policy entitled UC Laboratory Safety Training Policy to reinforce and support OSHA requirements and increase safety.
+UC policy entitled UC Laboratory Safety Training Policy to reinforce and support OSHA requirements and increase safety.
 Lab supervisors have the primary responsibilities for implementing the policy provisions, which include: